 Superyachts will normally crew up for the Mediterranean season around April or May although some do start looking for crew in February and March.
 Late March/early April is a good time to go dockwalking.

-October/November is another good time to be dockwalking, since a number of the yachts will be crossing the Atlantic for the start of the Caribbean and will require crew for this.
+October/November is another good time to be dockwalking, since a number of the yachts will be crossing the Atlantic for the start of the Caribbean season and will require crew for this.